breastfeeding

 Respiratory Infections (Colds, Influenza)

-• SAFE to continue breastfeeding.
+• SAFE to continue breastfeeding while sick with respiratory infections.

 • Respiratory viruses are not transmitted through breast milk.